 4 simple tips to improve your workspace for better concentration

+Wherever you work from, you probably ought to improve your workspace.
 I have a home office that, at first, I could just never seem to get anything done at.
 It was a space I specifically allocated for work, so it made no sense as to why I couldn’t just sit down and get it done.
 I never felt focused there.
 We’re so controlled by our subconscious and our environment and we don’t even realize it.
 The smallest changes in our environment can change our mood and brain function, causing us to lose productivity.
-Luckily, we can take back some control with just a few small changes to our workspace.
+Luckily, we can take back some control with just a few small changes to improve our workspace.

-Here are some tips that have really helped me improve my concentration no matter where I’m working.
+Here are some tips that have really helped me improve my workspace and my concentration no matter where I’m working.

 For a short preview check this video out!

 1. Be a desk minimalist to improve workspace

 Most workspaces are naturally a mess, especially if you’re in a creative field.
 However, a few loose papers and piled up folders can be a lot more distracting than you think.
 Every piece around you, no matter what it is, translates to more information that your mind has to filter through in order to maintain focus on a task.
 It forces you to be mindful of it, intentionally or not.
 Removing even a few basic items you may think aren’t necessarily distractions, can help free up some cognitive space to focus on what you need to.
 Author and productivity expert David Kadavy suggests going to the extreme if you can, and work facing a blank wall to eliminate any visual distractions.

 2. Get the right music choice down